 Local Media Award

-The NIHCM Foundation Local Media Award recognizes excellence in local written reporting that can help managed care organizations, policymakers, and related stakeholders improve the affordability and quality of U.S. health care.
+The NIHCM Foundation Local Media Award recognizes excellence in local reporting that can help health plans, policymakers, health care delivery, health care consumers, and related stakeholders improve the affordability, accessibility, and quality of US health care.

 Application Information